HanaShamatah/Linux-Server-Configuration-AWS-Lightsail/README.md

 $ ssh ubuntu@52.59.248.6 -p 22 -i udacitykey.pem
 ```

-### Secure the server
+### Secure the Server
-- Update all currently installed packages and then upgrade them to install the latest versions
+- Update all currently installed packages and then upgrade them to install the latest versions.
 ```
 $ sudo apt-get update
 $ sudo apt-get upgrade
 ```
 - Change the SSH port from 22 to 2200 by editing sshd_config file using sudo nano command
-and chane the port number to 2200 inside it.
+and change the port number to 2200 inside it.
 ```
 $ sudo nano /etc/ssh/sshd_config
 ```